Rare white squirrel spotted in Eastbourne park in 'one in 100,000' chance sighting

 and live on Freeview channel 276

-Eastbourne resident David Cavaliere snapped a photo of the animal in Gildredge Park last month.
+Eastbourne resident David Cavaliere snapped a photo of the animal in Gildredge Park, Eastbourne, last month.

 The sighting is particularly exciting as there is reportedly just a one in 100,000 chance of seeing an albino squirrel in the UK.